 This is a co-collaboration between students and director and part of the process will be focused on positive ensemble collaboration, empowerment, and leadership development with the students.
 Students in Rompatom have two concerts they produce during the school year as well as some community performances, such as Newburgh Illuminated and Spirit of Beacon Day.
 We are an inclusive community and a safe space and seek members with a love of music, movement, theater and play, and an interest in connecting in positivity and spreading that into the community.

 **Students in the 5th grade who have never participated in the Rompatom program are recommended to register for Rompatom Prep, but may talk with Gina after the introduction class to see which group is the best fit for their child.
 Please email Gina@CompassArts.org with any other questions.

 Directed by Gina Samardge

-No experience is necessary for either choir, however some prior experience can be helpful.
-All new members must attend a placement audition on February 24th.
-Email Gina@CompassArts.org to schedule your 15 minute placement audition that evening.
+No experience is necessary for either choir, however some prior experience is helpful.
+Email Gina@CompassArts.org to schedule your 15 minute voice placement and interview.